 Upon arrival in Tokyo, the day is yours to spend at will.
-After checking into your lavish hotel, either the magnificent Tokyo Aman or equally sensational Tokyo Peninsula, feel free to take advantage of their opulent comforts and enjoy a relaxing evening, or if you’re feeling particularly adventurous, head into the bustling metropolis and, while experiencing the rush of Japan’s whirlwind culture, delight in an exquisite meal at a local restaurant.
+After checking into your hotel, feel free to take advantage of its opulent comforts and enjoy a relaxing evening, or if you’re feeling particularly adventurous, head into the bustling metropolis and, while experiencing the rush of Japan’s whirlwind culture, delight in an exquisite meal at a local restaurant.

 Kick off the first day of exhibit exploration with a visit to the distinguished Art Triangle Roppongi, which collectively houses Tokyo’s National Art Centre, the Mori Art Museum (home to the Sky Deck, which boasts of an unparalleled view of Tokyo), and the Suntory Museum of Art.
 Afterwards, head to the Yanaka district – considered central in Tokyo’s “art zone” – to discover SCAI the Bathhouse.
 If he is available, you will enjoy lunch with the gallery’s innovative director.
 Round off the day’s exploration with the striking 21_21 Design Sight museum, or attend an optional porcelain painting session with an expert artisan.

 Rise early for another full day of engaging activity, beginning with Tokyo’s influential MOMAT – the museum hosting Japan’s leading collection of modern art – or the awe-inspiring Tokyo Opera City Art Gallery, a brightly lit space known for its careful selection of mesmerizing exhibits.
 In the afternoon, take in a private collection by teamLab – a collaborative collective that seeks to unite different creative disciplines.
 Afterwards, you can take in an evening show, such as teamLab’s Jungle - Art Night.